-10.1 Overtime shall apply to hours worked in excess of one hundred and forty (140) hours in a four-week period (average 35 hours per week), and shall be compensated at one and one-half (1-1/2) times an employee's regular rate of pay.

-10.2 An employee shall have the option of taking time in lieu of overtime at the applicable overtime rate of one and one-half (1-1/2) times.
+- 10.1 Overtime shall apply to hours worked in excess of one hundred and forty (140) hours in a four-week period (average 35 hours per week), and shall be compensated at one and one-half (1-1/2) times an employee's regular rate of pay. - 10.2 An employee shall have the option of taking time in lieu of overtime at the applicable overtime rate of one and one-half (1-1/2) times.
 Compensating time off with pay in lieu of overtime pay is to be taken within six (6) months from the time the overtime was incurred.
 Accumulated time off in lieu of overtime may be taken in full days or one-half days at a mutually agreeable time between the employee and their supervisor.
 In the event that the accumulated overtime cannot be taken in time off in lieu, it shall be paid out at the concluding calendar year end, or, depending upon the circumstance presented, overtime may be carried forward as mutually agreed to, in advance, by the College and the employee.

-SIGNED BY BOTH PARTIES TO THIS AGREEMENT, in the City of Cranbrook, British

-Columbia, thic day of 2021 Columbia, lins uay or , 2021

-CANADIAN UNION OF PUBLIC EMPLOYEES LOCAL 2773 COLLEGE OF THE ROCKIES
+SIGNED BY BOTH PARTIES TO THIS AGREEMENT, in the City of C ranbrook, British Columbia, this day of , 2023 CANADIAN UNION OF PUBLIC EMPLOYEES LOCAL 2773 COLLEGE OF THE R COCKIES Kristy Brons, President Marianne Kneller, Human Resources M anager

-Re: Residence Supervisor
+Re: Student Housing Coordinator Student Housing Operations Specialist

-The Parties recognized that the on-going operational requirements of the Student Residence facility are unique to meet the needs of the students of College of the Rockies.
+The Parties recognized that the on-going operational requirements of the positions listed above are unique to meet the needs of the students of College of the Rockies.

-The College agrees that the position of Residence Supervisor be included within the scope of the CUPE bargaining unit, subject to the Agreement by the Union of restricted application to provisions in the current and future collective agreements between the Parties.
+The College agrees that the se position s are included within the scope of the CUPE bargaining unit, subject to the Agreement by the Union of restricted application to provisions in the current and future collective agreements between the Parties.

-Notwithstanding the above, the provisions of the Collective Agreement between the Parties that shall not apply to the Residence Supervisor include Article 8 (Hours of Work), Article 9 (Shift Differential), Article 10 (Overtime), Article 20.2 (Probationary Employees); and shall be varied/replaced as follows:
+Notwithstanding the above, the provisions of the Collective Agreement between the Parties that shall not apply to these positions include Article 8 (Hours of Work), Article 9 (Shift Differential), Article 10 (Overtime); and shall be varied/replaced as follows: